Contact 4d Chern-Simons theory: Generalities: Introduction

 where

 and

 In the next paragraphs we will roughly describe the ingredients on both sides of \eqref{MR} in order to summarize their meaning.

-\textit{Left hand side.} Starting with the action functional \eqref{regg}, we have $\mathbb{M}=\mathbb{R}\times \text{M}$, with M being a Seifert manifold\footnote{See the reference \cite{Orlik}, for further details.}, which is essentially a non-trivial circle bundle over a Riemann surface $C$, possibly with orbifold points. $\omega_{\zeta}$ is a 1-form on $\mathbb{M}$, depending on a real deformation parameter $\zeta$, with the property that in the limit $\zeta \rightarrow 0$, it reduces to a 1-form $\omega$ on M defined in terms of the usual 4d CS theory twist form $\omega_{C}$ on $C$. $CS\left( \mathbb{A}\right)$ is the well-known CS 3-form for a connection $\mathbb{A}\in \mathcal{A}$, where $\mathcal{A}$ is the space of gauge connections on $\mathbb{M}$ subordinated to a particular set o `boundary conditions' to be determined below. $c$ is a real constant.
+\textit{Left hand side.} Starting with the regularized 4d CS theory action functional \eqref{regg}, we have that $\mathbb{M}=\mathbb{R}\times \text{M}$, with M being a Seifert manifold\footnote{See the reference \cite{Orlik}, for further details.}, which is essentially a non-trivial circle bundle over a Riemann surface $C$, possibly with orbifold points. $\omega_{\zeta}$ is a 1-form on $\mathbb{M}$, depending on a real deformation parameter $\zeta$, with the property that in the limit $\zeta \rightarrow 0$, it reduces to a 1-form $\omega$ on M defined in terms of the usual 4d CS theory twist form $\omega_{C}$ on $C$. $CS\left( \mathbb{A}\right)$ is the well-known CS 3-form for a connection $\mathbb{A}\in \mathcal{A}$, where $\mathcal{A}$ is the space of gauge connections on $\mathbb{M}$ subordinated to a particular set of boundary eom solutions to be determined below. $c$ is a real constant.

 What is relevant to be mentioned, at this stage, about the left hand side (lhs) of \eqref{MR} is that, in the limit $\zeta\rightarrow 0$, the action \eqref{regg} reproduces successfully the same 2d IFT's described by the original 4d CS theory formulation.
+This is because, in this limit, \eqref{regg} reduces to

+which is precisely the CY 4d CS theory but now defined now $\mathbb{R}\times \text{M}$.
 Below, we shall consider a sample of some of the most emblematic integrable string sigma models of the principal chiral model (PCM) type, all being non-ultralocal, in order to exemplify this relation.
-Hence, the lhs in \eqref{MR} is naturally linked to a path integral description of these 2d IFT's and this is because of the expression \eqref{regg} formally reduces, in form, to the CY 4d CS theory in this limit.
-After gauge fixing and imposing and appropriate set of boundary conditions, the IFT's are then recovered.
+Hence, the lhs in \eqref{MR} is naturally linked to a path integral description of these 2d IFT's and this is because after gauge fixing and imposing and appropriate set of solutions to the boundary eom, the IFT's are thus recovered from \eqref{111}.